DeltaCamp/notus-frontend/README.md

-# Notus Network - Marketing Site & UI DApp
+# Notus Network - Marketing Site & UI App

 A frontend for interacting with Notus nodes for monitoring smart contract events and firing off webhooks in response.